 Day sail 2: Provincetown Harbor to Stellwagen Bank National Marine Sanctuary

-Tom Brillat is the Director of Interpretation at Mystic Seaport and is the coordinator for this leg of the voyage.
+Tom Brillat is the Director of Interpretation at Mystic Seaport and coordinator for this leg of the voyage.
 His first connection to old wooden ships was aboard the Barba Negra.
 She was as an 1896-built barkentine which had done time as a Norwegian coastal whaleship (Moder).
 His time aboard included a “Save the Whale Mission” with Roger Payne, noted for his audio recordings of humpbacks.
 Later Brillat worked in commercial seaport operations, the air freight industry, did coastal and harbor management planning, and was the Executive Director of the Tall Ship Bounty Foundation.
 He is a graduate of the US Naval Academy and the University of Rhode Island Marine Affairs program.

 Lucy Bellwood is a self-described “cartoonist and illustrator who began working on tall ships in 2007 and hasn’t looked back since.”
 She attended Reed College and now pursues her nautically-themed career full time at Periscope Studio in Portland, OR.
 She has an entrepreneurial spirit that has resulted in the distribution of her comics up and down the west coast and has led to special projects with institutions like the Vancouver Maritime Museum.
 As a 38th Voyager, she plans to create a multi-page color comic that tells the story of her journey juxtaposed against a whaler’s daily life at sea.
 She will add content to her tale by conducting research at Mystic Seaport to learn more about the history of tall ship sailing and the restoration process of the Charles W. Morgan.